albertlauncher/documentation/src/_docs/extensions/python.md

 Optional variable (string).
 This variable should hold the name of the author of the extension.

 ##### `__dependencies__`
 Optional variable (list of strings).
-This string should contain any dependencies the extension need to be used.
+This string should contain any dependencies the extension needs to be used.

 ## Api reference - The `albertv0` module

-The Python API exposes several functions and classes for use with Albert.
+The built-in albert module exposes several functions and classes for use with Albert.

 ### The `Query` class

 The query class represents a query execution.
 It holds the necessary information to handle a Query.
 It is passed to the handleQuery function.
 It holds the following read-only properties.

 ##### `string`
+This is the actual query string without the trigger.
+If the query is not triggered this string equals rawstring.

 ##### `rawString`
+This is the full query string including the trigger.
+If the query is not triggered this string equals string.

 ##### `trigger`
+This is the trigger that has been used to start this extension.

 ##### `isTriggered`
+Indicates that this query has been triggered.

 ##### `isValid`
+This flag indicates if the query is valid.
+A query is valid as long as the core cancels it.
+You should regularly check this flag and abort the query handling if the flag is False to release threads in the threadpool for the next query.

 ### Abstract classes